 With warm water all year round, there are underwater experiences for both the qualified scuba diver and the first time snorkeler.

-Whitsunday Escape provides snorkelling gear free of charge while scuba gear can be hired from the dive shop located below our office at Abell Point Marina.
+Whitsunday Escape provides snorkelling gear free of charge while scuba gear can be hired from the dive shop located below our office at Coral Sea Marina or a rendezvous dive can be organised.

 Snorkelling & Diving Tips: